 Operation of five Everglades STAs with an effective treatment area of 57,000 acres.
-In Water Year 2012, these constructed wetlands treated more than 730,000 acre-feet of water bound for the Everglades, reducing phosphorus loads by 83 percent.
+In Water Year 2015, these constructed wetlands treated more than 1.4 million acre-feet of water bound for the Everglades, reducing phosphorus loads by 83 percent.

 Construction of nearly 12,000 acres of STA expansions, which was completed in 2012.

-Implementation of improved farming methods, known as Best Management Practices (BMPs), on 640,000 acres of agricultural lands south of Lake Okeechobee.
-Over the BMP program's 17-year history in the Everglades Agricultural Area, the average phosphorus reduction is more than twice the amount required by Florida's Everglades Forever Act.
+Implementation of improved farming methods, known as Best Management Practices (BMPs), on 470,000 acres of agricultural lands south of Lake Okeechobee.
+Over the BMP program's 20-year history in the Everglades Agricultural Area, the average phosphorus reduction is more than twice the amount required by Florida's Everglades Forever Act.

 Although it is a vital nutrient in all natural systems, phosphorus is also a fertilizer component.
 It flows across the landscape in stormwater runoff (urban and agriculture), harming natural areas by promoting algae growth and an overabundance of non-native plants, crowding out natural vegetation and disrupting food sources and habitats used by native wildlife.
 The Everglades is naturally a low-nutrient system.
 Even small amounts of additional nutrients can upset the ecological balance needed by the native plants and animals in the historic "River of Grass."

-Design and construction of the treatment and storage projects in the Restoration Strategies Regional Water Quality Plan will take place in three phases over a 12-year timeframe, with completion of all projects set for 2025.
-Work is already under way on several components for the plan's first two phases, which are scheduled to be finished by 2016 and 2018, respectively.
+Design and construction of the treatment and storage projects in the Restoration Strategies Regional Water Quality Plan will take place in three phases, with completion of all projects set for 2025.
+Work is already underway on several components for the plan's first two phases.
+Projects in these two phases are scheduled to be finished by 2016 and 2018, respectively.

 A-1 Flow Equalization Basin

 With a capacity of 60,000 acre-feet, this project is the largest of three flow equalization basins in the Restoration Strategies plan.
-The A-1 FEB will attenuate peak stormwater flows, temporarily storing water so it can be delivered at a steady rate to STA-2 and STA-3/4 to improve their performance.
-As a shallow FEB, the A-1 will also contain emergent vegetation to help reduce phosphorus concentrations before moving water to the STAs.
+The A-1 FEB attenuates peak stormwater flows, temporarily storing water so it can be delivered at a steady rate to STA-2 and STA-3/4 to improve their performance.
+As a shallow FEB, the A-1 also contains emergent vegetation to help reduce phosphorus concentrations before moving water to the STAs.

-Also known as the G-541 structure, this project will be a fully automated water control structure located within the L-8 canal, just east of the L-8 FEB.
-The structure will assist the movement of stormwater into the L-8 FEB for storage and, when needed, assist in directing water from the flow equalization basin south to STA-1 East and STA-1 West.
-G-541 will be designed to function within the current operational criteria for the L-8 canal to maintain flood control for the basin.
+This project will be a fully automated water control structure located within the L-8 canal, just east of the L-8 FEB.
+The structure will assist the movement of stormwater into the L-8 FEB for storage and, when needed, assist in directing FEB outflows south to STA-1 East and STA-1 West.
+G-541 is designed to function within the current operational criteria for the L-8 canal to maintain flood control for the basin.

 Implementation of projects in the Restoration Strategies plan will increase the use of the existing S-5AS structure to direct stormwater runoff north to the L-8 FEB for storage.
-As a result, some upgrades and repairs to the structure are required to ensure more efficient operations and increased use at higher stages and flow rates.
+As a result, some modifications and upgrades to the structure are required to ensure more efficient operations.

-A new structure, known as the G-716, will be constructed to expand the capacity of the existing S-375 structure, located within STA-1 East.
-During high flow events in the C-51 West Basin or when STA-1 East is already receiving optimal flows, S-375 and G-716 will divert water to the L-8 FEB for storage prior to being redirected to the STAs for treatment.
+The new G-716 structure will expand the capacity of the existing S-375 structure, located within STA-1 East.
+During high flow events in the C-51 West Basin or when STA-1 East is already receiving optimal flows, S-375 and G-716 will direct stormwater runoff to the L-8 FEB for storage prior to being redirected to STA-1 East and/or STA-1 West for treatment.